DES-Lab/AALpy/docs/README.md

 print(learned_dfa)
 ```

-In order to make experiments reproducible, simply define a random seed at the beginning of your program.
+To make experiments reproducible, define a random seed at the beginning of your program.
 ```python
 from random import seed
 seed(2) # all experiments will be reproducible